Best Winter Down Sleeping Bags of 2021

 NEMO Sonic 0

 The Nemo Sonic earns a spot in the winner's circle for its comfort.
 The generously wide-cut gave our testers plenty of room to toss, turn, and sprawl inside this bag.
 Thermal vents allowed us to dial in just the right amount of warmth for a wider range of usefulness (though through most of our testing, it was so cold we opted to keep them closed).
 Additionally, the deep hood, wide shoulder cut, and elastic foot box allowed our testers to change clothes while still inside the bag.

 Our testers feel like the Sonic isn't as warm as some of the other 0-degree F bags in our review, most notably the Western Mountaineering Kodiak MF.
 Because of the extra room, this bag isn't as thermally efficient as some of the tighter fitting bags.
 A good way to add a little warmth is to stuff your puffy jacket in the bottom of the bag to fill up the extra space.
 If comfort is your top priority, this could be the bag you've been looking for.

 The Marmot Col is a great bag for expeditions, where you'll likely spend days on end inside your sleeping bag, staying warm and waiting for good weather.
 This bag has plenty of room to store water bottles, boots, extra clothing, and anything else you don't want to freeze.
 This bag is so spacious that one of our testers found he could even read while remaining completely inside.

-The Col weighs over 4 pounds and doesn't pack down as small as lighter bags in our review, so this isn't the best choice for long-distance human-powered activities.
-This is a better choice for folks getting around on a snowmobile, horse, or a dogsled.
+The Col weighs over 4 pounds and doesn't pack down as small as lightweight bags in our review, so this isn't the best choice for long-distance human-powered activities.
+This is a better choice for folks getting around on a snowmobile, horse, or dogsled.
 If comfort, weather resistance, and warmth take priority above weight and packability, the Col is a perfect choice for your winter base camp.